Ratnasambhav/Blog/posts/rebuilding-the-blog.md

 - All CSS is locally scoped to the component.
 That means we do not need CSS-in-JS libraries or CSS modules.
 We can use plain old CSS.
 Unused CSS is automatically purged.

 One thing I like about React is that it is just JavaScript (or TypeScript).
 Svelte deviates from this as in it has a template syntax like Angular.
 The components are written in a `<compoent-name>.svelte` file which resembles Vue components.
 The official Svelte [website](https://svelte.dev/) has a great [tutorial](https://svelte.dev/tutorial/basics).
 I highly recommend you to try it.
 The final piece of the puzzle is [Sapper](https://sapper.svelte.dev/), which is Next.js for Svelte.
 It gives us filesystem-based routing, SSR and SEO along with the benefit of Svelte.
 The filesystem-based routing is, in fact, more flexible in than Next.js.
+I am using `@jackfranklin/rollup-plugin-markdown` to automatically read and convert markdown files to HTML and then Sapper handles the rendering part.

 ## Hosting

 I have been hosting my blog on [GitHub Pages](https://pages.github.com/) because it is free and very easy to manage.
 The URL to the website used to be [ratnasambhav.github.io](https://ratnasambhav.github.io/).

 As you can see now, I have finally bought a domain - [ratnasambhav.dev](https://ratnasambhav.dev).
+The website itself is hosted via Netlify which is connected to the GitHub [repository](https://github.com/Ratnasambhav/Sapper-Blog) for this website.
+It's a static website and I don't need anything other than the features provided in the free tier of Netlify.